Rjmoodie/yardpass-upgrade/IOS_KEYBOARD_GUIDE.md

 ## Overview

 iOS keyboard behavior is critical for good UX.
-This guide covers everything you need to know about keyboard handling in YardPass using Capacitor.
+This guide covers everything you need to know about keyboard handling in Liventix using Capacitor.

 ---